ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa5.md

 In a file called `ArrayExamples.java`, write the following methods in a class called `ArrayExamples`.
-For each, write **three tests** (a test is a use of `checkExpect`) where each of the three has a different length of array used in the input.
+For each, write **three tests** (a test is a use of `checkExpect`) where each of the three has a different length of array used in the input, one of which tests an empty array (if it is allowed as an input).
 All of these methods should be `static`.

 - Write a `static` method called `joinWith` that takes an array of `String` and a `String` separator, and returns a new `String` that contains the strings from